moysklad/api-remap-1.2-doc-in/source/includes/documents/_counterpartyadjustment.md

 | ------- | -------- |
 | **id** | `string` (required) *Example: 7944ef04-f831-11e5-7a69-971500188b19* id Balance adjustments. |

-> Request to delete Account adjustments of the counterparty with the specified id.
+> Request to delete Account adjustments of the counterparty with the specified ID.

 ```shell
 curl -X DELETE